Awards for Excellence in Learning, Teaching and Supervision Policy

 2. Accepting a Nomination

 The Chair of Learning and Teaching Committee will inform the nominees that they have been nominated.
 Nominees for these awards are given the opportunity to accept or refuse their nomination.
-The names of those nominated and who have accepted their nomination are announced to the College, along with a call for peer endorsements.
+The names of those nominated and who have accepted their nomination are announced to AC, along with a call for peer endorsements.

 Student and HDR Candidate Feedback and Learning